 List the features you most want in a home and identify which are necessities and which are extras.
-Identify three to four neighbourhoods you’d like to live in based on commute time, schools, recreation, crime, and price.
-Then hop onto realtor.com to get a feel for the homes available in your price range in your favourite neighbourhoods.
+Identify three to four neighborhoods you’d like to live in based on commute time, schools, recreation, crime and prices.
+Then hop onto realtor.com to get a feel for the homes available in your price range in your favorite neighborhoods.

 Use the results to prioritize your wants and needs so you can add in and weed out properties from the inventory you’d like to view.